proventra/proventra-core/docs/index.md

 ## Documentation Sections

+- [Our Approach](./approach.md): Learn about our approach to AI security and prompt injection protection
 - [Core Components](./components.md): Learn about the main components of the library
 - [Advanced Usage](./advanced-usage.md): Explore advanced usage
 - [Deployment](./deployment.md): Learn how to deploy the library in different environments